 Solution provider profile by Brandon Hall Group

-Analyst firm Brandon Hall Group recently profiled ETU, with a thorough look at how we fit into the marketplace and how our offerings are impacting our customers.
-Excerpts from the profile follow below, and for a copy of the full report, click here.
+Analyst firm Brandon Hall Group recently updated its profile of ETU.
+Their analysts thoroughly examine how we fit into the marketplace and how our offerings impact our customers.
+Excerpts from the profile follow below, and the full report is now available for download.

 ETU as the answer

 ETU brings a wealth of behavioral science to the creation of engaging, impactful simulations that can help develop real-world, business-critical skills.
 ETU’s solutions are not about conveying knowledge but empowering people to perform better across a range of skills.

 Part of what makes ETU simulations so effective is that they begin with measurement.
 This is a critical strategy for any learning program.
 But for simulations, it is especially important as the information gleaned will optimize the learner journey.
 Learners can “test out” of material they do not need to review and “test up” to new levels of learning.

 Simulations are co-developed across the full range of critical skills with extensive experience demonstrated in six categories: leadership development, sales and service, diversity, equity and inclusion, onboarding, compliance and risk, and digital transformation.

 The business benefits from the results of these simulations and from the real-time measurement.
 Leaders can see just how learners are interacting with the material and how their skills are progressing, which is far more insightful than a completion report and a quiz grade.
 This type of immersive learning can be deployed within whatever current learning environment and organization has, and the simulations work just as well on mobile devices as they do on a desktop or laptop.

 ETU estimates seat-time savings of up to 40%, with accurate assessment, personalized learning journeys, rapid and efficient delivery at scale and seamless integration with any LMS.
 Approximately 1 million users have taken more than 500 simulations across 50 topics.